- Z. Johnson bests Tiger in playoff, wins World ChallengePosted 2 hours ago

 Miura SIT460 Driver Review

-Well after my successful switch to the Miura CB-501 irons, I saw that Miura had come out with a new driver and I knew I had to give that a test as well.
+After my successful switch to the Miura CB-501 irons, I saw that Miura had come out with a new driver and I knew I had to give that a test as well.
 I have played the last driver Miura came out with the Precious Edition 390cc and liked the distance and feel of it, but for me it was too low in cc’s and I needed a bigger head with more forgiveness.

 Enter the SIT460 into Miura’s lineup of great equipment.
 SIT standing for Strong and Ideal Trajectory.
 Miura’s first attempt at a 460cc driver head.
 I first was able to see this driver head at my local Miura Dealer, Aloha Golf Center and after eyeing it up a few times, had the owner Joey fit me for a shaft.
 Since Joey has fit me multiple times in the past and knowing the characteristics of the head, he suggested the Graphite Design DI 6X shaft to me, straight in with no tip.
 Joey said the head would launch lower with less spin and he didn’t want to tip the shaft as he’s done with other heads I’ve used that had higher launches.

-For Miura iron fans, finally a driver that can actually compete with the offerings of the masses.
+Pros: For Miura iron fans, finally a driver that can actually compete with the offerings of the masses.
 Simple classic looks that you would expect from Miura but with the added forgiveness of a 460cc head yet a compact look that many prefer.

-Many people would probably like to see adjustability in the head considering pretty much all the other companies are now offering it.
+Cons: Many people would probably like to see adjustability in the head considering pretty much all the other companies are now offering it.

-Even without the Miura name stamped on the bottom of the head, this driver is worth a test drive.
+Bottom Line: Even without the Miura name stamped on the bottom of the head, this driver is worth a test drive.
 The compact overall look, deep face, solid feel and low spin amount to a great driver to play

 Club: Miura SIT460 Driver